userfrosting/learn/14.contributing/01.supporting-userfrosting/docs.md

 ---
 title: Supporting UserFrosting
+metadata:
     description: Donate your time, money, or expertise to furthering the development of UserFrosting.
 taxonomy:
     category: docs
 ---